continued from a previous entry

 But will the cosmos become increasingly conscious and meaningful?
 Will it progress toward complete meaning, or approach meaning as a limit?
 We can’t say for sure but there is a trajectory to past evolution: molecular processes were organized into cells; cells into organisms, and human organisms into families, tribes, cities, and nations.
 Uninterrupted, this could lead to global and interstellar cooperatives, with a concomitant increase in intelligence that may eventually lead to an omnipotent command of matter and energy—even to omniscience itself.

 Think of it this way.
-If the big bang could expand into a universe almost a hundred billion light-years across, if some of the atoms in stars could become us, and if unconscious random genetic evolution and environmental selection could give rise to conscious beings, then surely we can direct cosmic evolution toward more perfect forms of being and consciousness.
+If the big bang could expand to become a universe almost a hundred billion light-years across, if some of the atoms in stars could become us, and if unconscious random genetic evolution and environmental selection could give rise to conscious beings, then surely our transhuman descendants can direct cosmic evolution toward more perfect forms of being and consciousness.
 Or perhaps the universe is consciously doing this itself, as some panpsychists suggest.
 So there are good reasons to believe that reality may become increasingly meaningful.

 - The Meaning of Life

 If we try to improve reality we may actualize its potential for full meaning.
-If we are successful in this project we will have been a part of something larger than ourselves.
+And, if we are successful, we will have been a part of something larger than ourselves.
 The part will have been meaningful in bringing about a fully meaningful whole.
 The meaning we found in our lives would then have been connected to … the meaning of life.
 In other words, the best ways to find meaning in life contribute to creating a meaning of life.

 In practice, this implies that we find the deepest meaning in life by playing our small role in this upward progression of cosmic evolution.
 Individually our efforts are minuscule but collectively they transform reality.
 We do this in relatively mundane ways—nurturing our children, helping others, increasing our knowledge, caring for the planet, loving as best we can.
 These are simple things yet, simultaneously, they are the most important and meaningful ones.